What is Chemical Etching?

 Metal properties unaltered

-No heat or force is used during the etching process, so you can be sure that it will not affect the intended part function.
+No heat or force is used during the chemical etching process, so you can be sure that it will not affect the intended part function.
 Hard tooling and high temperatures may cause the material to expand or warp due to their extreme effects on thin metals.
 Photo chemical etching ensures your parts remain flat through its gentle and non-invasive processes while still achieving excellent results for fine detail work with sharp edges which would otherwise need a lot more time spent in hard tooling methods like milling, turning etcetera.

 Low dimensional tolerances